$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: A-infinity from Deformations of Associative Algebras

 For example, the pair of empty diagrams $(\bullet,\bullet)$ means $k=n-2$, $l_{1,...,k}=m_{1,...,k}=0$ and corresponds to

 The one-row Young diagram of length $n-3$ implies that $k=1$, $m_1=l_1=n-3$ and corresponds to

 In this language the expansions for $f_4$, $f_5$ and $f_6$ can be written as

 \paragraph{Solution, generating equation.} A combinatorial proof that the two forms above do solve our problem is sketched in Appendix \ref{app:Proof}.
 Nevertheless, it is desirable to get all $m$'s in a way that makes their existence obvious.
 To this end, we recall the construction of braces, which were first introduced in \cite{Kadeishvili98} (see also \cite{Getzler93, GV}).
-A $k$-brace is a multi-linear map that assigns to $k+1$ Hochschild cochains $f, g_1,\ldots g_k$ a new cochain $f\{g_1,\ldots ,g_k\}$ defined by the rule
+A $k$-brace is a multi-linear map that assigns to any set of $k+1$ Hochschild cochains $f, g_1,\ldots g_k$ a new cochain $f\{g_1,\ldots ,g_k\}$ defined by the rule

-Here the cochains $g_i$ are inserted as arguments into the cochain $f$ and the sum is over all unshuffles (i.e., the order of $g_i$ is preserved) with the natural signs (whenever $g_i$ has to jump over $a_i$ an obvious sign is generated).
+Here the cochains $g_i$ are inserted as arguments into the cochain $f$ and the sum is over all unshuffles (i.e., the order of $g_i$ is preserved) with natural signs (whenever $g_i$ has to jump over $a_j$ an obvious sign $(-)^{|g_i||a_j|}$ is generated).
 For $k=1$ we get the Gerstenhaber $\circ$-product (\ref{comp-prod}), that is, $f\{g\}=f\circ g$.
-As was shown in \cite{Getzler93}, any $A_\infty$-structure $m$ on $V$ can be lifted to an $A_\infty$-structure $M$ on the space of Hochschild cochains $Hom (TV,V)$ by setting